 I generally start my great northern beans in the instant pot first thing in the morning.
 That way I can allow the pot to manually depressurize.
 When I go to incorporate them into dinner in the evening, they’re perfectly cooked and ready to go.

 Sometimes things don’t get planned that far in advance.
-If you’re going to quick depressurize your instant pot, be sure to give them another 3-4 minutes at high-pressure cook time to make sure they’re done.
+If you’re going to quickly depressurize your instant pot, be sure to give them another 3-4 minutes at high-pressure cook time to make sure they’re done.

-For a no soak recipe, cook the beans for 32 to 35 minutes at high pressure.
+For a no-soak recipe, cook the beans for 32 to 35 minutes at high pressure.
 If you soaked your beans ahead of time, you can reduce the liquid slightly, and reduce the cook time to 20 to 22 minutes at high pressure.